- All applicants must be U.S. citizens or permanent residents of the U.S.

 - A minimum of 500 hours of direct patient care with no more than 20 hours of shadowing experience counted toward the 500 hours.
 Both volunteer and paid experiences are acceptable.
 Please refer to FAQ for additional information regarding direct patient care experience.

 - Submission of GRE scores at the time of application to the program.
-Please use the GRE NAU code 4006.
+Beginning with the April, 2017 cycle, official GRE scores must be submitted to CASPA.
+See FAQ for details.

 - Three letters of recommendation, submitted via the CASPA application.